How Books Saved My Life

 Before my twenty-second birthday, I would have read, at most, one book a year.
 At the time, I didn’t understand the point of books, we had Google, YouTube and movies … Why spend hours reading a book when I had information on demand?

-However, my perception of books shifted entirely shortly after I deferred from university.
-This would also be the year I stopped drinking and by the end of that year, nearly every aspect of my life had completely changed.
+However, my perception of books shifted entirely shortly after I deferred my degree.
+This would also be the year I stopped drinking and by the end of that year, nearly every aspect of my life had changed completely.

 Throughout the book, Melissa described her journey from self-sabotage to self-love and as I read the book I felt as though she was speaking directly to me.
 Until then, I didn’t realise the abundance of possibilities that were available to me.
 Yet, here was a woman who had hit rock bottom, built herself back up and achieved so much as a result of this experience.